codepress/admin-columns/readme.txt

 Release Date: tbd

 * [Added] New column for Order overview page: Product Tags
-* [Added] Added "Author Slug", "Full Name" and "Username / Login" columns for the users table
+* [Added] New columns for the Users table: Fullname, Author Slug and Username / Login.
 * [Fixed] CSS conflict on overview pages where post type is 'Modal'

 = 4.1.7 =